Sierra RBI double in 12th, Angels beat A’s 5-4 for sweep - WHIZ News

 Before the game, the A’s designated veteran infielder Jed Lowrie for assignment, ending the 38-year-old’s third stint in Oakland.

-“He’s been a part of some great clubs, especially of late,” manager Mark Kotsay said.
+“He’s been a part of some great clubs, especially of late,” Kotsay said.
 “He’s had some great moments here.
 So definitely not an easy day.”

 Lowrie played for the Athletics from 2013-14, 2016-18 and 2021-22, making his lone All-Star Game in 2018.
 In 50 games this season, he batted .180 with three home runs and 16 RBIs.